WalletWasabi/WasabiDoc/README.md

 # 📄 Contribute to the Documentation

-Just like the Wasabi wallet software, this documentation is libre and open-source under the [MIT license](LICENSE).
+Just like the Wasabi Wallet software, this documentation is libre and open-source under the [MIT license](LICENSE).
 Not only do we appreciate everyone's contribution, but we desperately need it!

 * [VuePress](#vuepress)